 In Mail Designer 365 this is easy, as the app automatically creates a mobile version of your table with a stylish card style.
 You can even edit mobile content separately in the Smartphone view:

-We hope these tips on building an effective pricing table have been useful to you.
-You can use the Tables tool in Mail Designer 365 to quickly and easily build mobile responsive tables to integrate into your next email newsletter.
+We hope these tips for building effective pricing tables have been useful to you!
+Remember, you can use the Tables tool in Mail Designer 365 to quickly and easily build mobile responsive tables to integrate into your next email newsletter.